-Its great news three paralyzed patients were able to walk due to breakthrough technology.
+Paralyzed patients able to walk due to breakthrough technology

 These patients were able to walk with minimal assistance, thanks to the precise electrical stimulation of their spinal cords via a wireless implant combined with intensive rehabilitation, Swiss scientists report.